-The red grape variety comes from Georgia.
+The red grape variety originates from Georgia.
 Synonyms are Abkazouri, Abkhazouri, Kachich, Kachichizh, Kachici, Kadzhidzh, Kagigi, Katchitchige, Katchitchij, Katcitci, Kattchitchi and Kattcitchi.
-The parentage (parenthood) is unknown.
+The ancestry (parentage) is unknown.
 The first mention was in the 19th century.
-The very late ripening vine is susceptible to powdery mildew.
-It produces dark red wines.
-The variety is cultivated in small quantities in northwest Georgia and in the neighbouring autonomous Abkhazia.
-It is also used as a table grape.
-However, no stocks were reported in 2016 (statistics Kym Anderson).
+The vine, which ripens very late, is susceptible to powdery mildew.
+It produces dark-coloured red wines.
+The variety is cultivated in small quantities in the northwest of Georgia and in the neighbouring autonomous region of Abkhazia.
+It is also used as table grape.
+However, no stocks were reported in 2016 (Kym Anderson statistics).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012